 Written or Verbal Agreement

-Before a tenant moves in, they need to sign a residential tenancy agreement.
-This is basically the lease or rental contract that each party needs to abide by.
-This rental agreement or lease can either be written or verbal, but it is always better to have everything in writing in case one of the parties breaks any of the terms in the agreement.
+Before a renter moves into an Alberta property, they need to sign a residential tenancies act.
+This is basically the lease or rental agreement containing all the information that each party needs to abide by.
+This rental agreement or lease can either be written or verbal, but it is always better to have everything in writing in case one of the parties breaks any of the terms in the rental agreement.

-If the contract is verbal, it will not go too far in court if anything were to occur.
+If the residential tenancies act is verbal, it will not go too far in court if anything were to occur.
 In Alberta, the lease or landlord-tenant agreement can be a fixed-term or periodic, as long as both parties agree with what they are signing.

 A fixed-term agreement will begin on a certain day and will end on a certain day.

-The tenant will have to move in on the day of the contract and will have to move out on the day the contract ends.
+As part of their rights and responsibilities, tenants in Alberta will have to move into the rented premises on the day of the contract and will have to move out on the day the contract ends.
 The tenancy will end when the agreement date ends.
 No notice will be required for this.

 Periodic Tenancy Agreement

 A periodic tenancy agreement has an open-end date but a firm move-in date.
-The landlord or tenant can end this agreement by giving appropriate notice.
+According to the law, the landlord and tenant can end this agreement by giving appropriate notice.
 There is no one periodic tenancy agreement, which means that this type of contract can go year-to-year, month-to-month, or week-to-week.
 It all depends on what each party agrees on.

 Who Can & Cannot Stay on the Property?

-It’s important to only allow tenants who are registered on the lease to stay at the property for a long period of time.
+It’s important to only allow renters who are registered on the lease to stay at the Alberta property for a long period of time.
 The tenant cannot allow another person to live at the property they are paying rent for without discussing with their landlord.

 It’s also for health and safety reasons.
-Depending on the situation and if the tenant has unauthorized tenants living at the property, the landlord has the authority to give that person notice to leave the property.
+Depending on the situation and if the renter has unauthorized tenants living at the property, the landlord may have the authority to provide that person notice to leave the Alberta property.

-In most cases, landlords require a security deposit (often referred to as a damage deposit) from his or her tenants.
-This is to ensure that if there is any damage from the tenants that this deposit will help cover that.
+In most cases, property owners may require a security deposit (often referred to as a damage deposit) from his or her tenants.
+This is to ensure that if there is any damage to your Alberta property from the new tenant that this deposit will help cover the cost of repairs.

-A tenant should not pay more than one month’s rent as their damage or security deposit.
-It’s important to note that the landlord cannot increase the security deposit even if they increase the rent.
+A renter should not pay more than one month’s rent as their damage or security deposit.
+A crucial piece of information to remember is that the property owner cannot increase the security deposit even if they increase the rent.

-- Paying your rent on time every month or whatever you and your landlord agreed on.
+- Pay rent on time every month or whatever you and your property owner agreed on.

-- Being considerate about other people living on the property if applicable and of the landlord’s rules.
+- Be considerate about other people living in the premises (especially in common areas) if applicable and of the landlord’s rules.

-- Must not do anything illegal on the property.
+- Not perform any illegal acts on the property.

-- Keep the rental property clean and in good standards according to the health and safety laws.
+- Keep a clean rental property that’s in good standards according to the health and safety laws.

-- Cannot operate a business from the property unless the landlord has given you permission.
+- Not use the property for business purposes unless the property owner has given you permission.